symfony/symfony-docs/forms.rst

 Form Types
 ~~~~~~~~~~

-Before creating your first Symfony form, it's important to understand the
+Before creating your first Symfony form, it is important to understand the
 concept of "form type".
-In other projects, it's common to differentiate between
+In other projects, it is common to differentiate between
 "forms" and "form fields".
 In Symfony, all of them are "form types":

 * a single ``<input type="text">`` form field is a "form type" (e.g. ``TextType``);